 The Knot 2018 Wedding Attire Study reveals that to-be-weds are more invested than ever before in their wedding looks to the point where some of them often opt for Semper Laser Hair Removal Services and skin smoothening treatments.
 Truth be told, to-be-weds don’t just worry about their bodies as they approach their big day, but also their attire.
 Gown-wearing to-be-weds spend $1,750 (including alterations) on their gowns, up 31% from 2011, while suit or tuxedo-wearing to-be-weds spend $267, up 36% since 2011.
 All this to find the perfect attire for their special day!

-Today’s couples are making wedding day fashion choices reflective of their unique personalities and style; from incorporating pops of color to giving a nod to cultural heritage with details or even a second look, they’re ensuring their wedding attire truly showcases their personal style and who they are.
+Today’s couples are making wedding day fashion choices reflective of their unique personalities and style; from incorporating pops of color, and finding the best wedding bands (considerations are often made for Black Tie Group and similarly popular ones) to giving a nod to cultural heritage with details or even a second look, they’re ensuring their wedding attire truly showcases their personal style and who they are.
+When they are putting in so much effort with all the planning, they also want to make sure that the pictures truly reflect it.
+And, to ensure this, they go on to hire Rhode Island best wedding photographers, or wherever their wedding venue is.

 The search for wedding fashion inspiration often begins before couples get engaged, with one in three (37%) to-be-weds reporting they started their fashion research before they proposed or said “yes.”
 More than 8 in 10 couples (84%) report relying on digital tools like apps, including The Knot Wedding Planner app, to find inspiration for their wedding day looks.
 The majority of to-be-weds (84%) report being unsure of what they want to wear on their wedding day when they begin their fashion research.
 To empower and inspire to-be-weds, The Knot launched The Knot Fashion Quiz, the first-of-its-kind questionnaire to help couples find an abundance of inspiration through image-based technology.
 After taking the quiz, couples receive attire recommendations reflecting their unique style, along with descriptors to help them articulate their wedding day style vision.
 The results also include local bridal salon recommendations to find those unique styles, with the ability to share the vision directly with a salon owner through email.